chainguard-dev/cs-workshop/private-apk-repo/readme.md

 ## Using Private APK Repo to create a Distroless Custom Image

-1. cd to the private-apk-repo directory
+1. cd to the private-apk-repo/distroless directory
 ```
-cd private-apk-repo
+cd private-apk-repo/distroless
 ```

 2. Set ORG variable: